Liouville properties for p-harmonic maps with finite q-energy: Abstract

 \section{Abstract}

 We introduce and study an approximate solution of the $p$-Laplace equation, and a linearlization $\mathcal{L}_{\epsilon}$ of a perturbed $p$-Laplace operator.
-By deriving an $\mathcal{L}_{\epsilon}$-type Bochner's formula and a Kato type inequality, we prove a Liouville type theorem for weakly $p$ -harmonic functions with finite $p$-energy on a complete noncompact manifold $M$ which supports a weighted Poincar\'{e} inequality and satisfies a curvature assumption.
+By deriving an $\mathcal{L}_{\epsilon}$-type Bochner's formula and Kato type inequalities, we prove a Liouville type theorem for weakly $p$-harmonic functions with finite $p$-energy on a complete noncompact manifold $M$ which supports a weighted Poincar\'{e} inequality and satisfies a curvature assumption.
 This nonexistence result, when combined with an existence theorem, yields in turn some information on topology, i.e. such an $M$ has at most one $p$-hyperbolic end.
-Moreover, we prove a Liouville type theorem for strongly $p$-harmonic functions with finite $q$-energy on Riemannian manifolds, where the range for $q$ contains $p\,.$ As an application, we extend this theorem to some $p$-harmonic maps such as $p$ -harmonic morphisms and conformal maps between Riemannian manifolds.
+Moreover, we prove a Liouville type theorem for strongly $p$-harmonic functions with finite $q$-energy on Riemannian manifolds.
+As an application, we extend this theorem to some $p$-harmonic maps such as $p$-harmonic morphisms and conformal maps between Riemannian manifolds.
+In particular, we obtain a Picard-type Theorem for $p$-harmonic morphisms.